 BONUS: At night, they will put some of their treats (cakes and other dessert items) on special to get them sold for the day.
 Bread too!

 Lentil As Anything

-I wish I got to go here more often.
-Set in a gorgeous Convent in Abbotsford with gardens and church bells, it initially feels like you’re in the wrong place.
+I wish I had gone here more often.
+Set in a gorgeous convent in Abbotsford with gardens and church bells, it initially feels like you’re in the wrong place.
 Walk around the convent and to the back and you’ll find Lentil as Anything nestled in a homey setting.

 At Lentil As Anything, the food is vegetarian and is made fresh by volunteers every day.

-This restaurant isn’t your typical restaurant as you don’t get a bill at the end of your meal.
+This isn’t your typical restaurant as you don’t get a bill at the end of your meal.
 Scattered around the dining hall will be little treasure chests for your donations for the meal.
 That’s all this place runs on!
-So scoop up whatever food is on special at the buffet for the day and be sure to donate accordingly!
+Scoop up whatever food is on special at the buffet for the day and be sure to donate accordingly.

 Free meals are available to those in need, REALLY in need, so please show your support and help them out while having a fantastic veggo meal.